johnlarkin1/johnlarkin1.github.io/_posts/2016-12-23-sudoku-solver.md

 Concept
 =======
+If you don't care about any of this, and just want to crank out some computationally solved sudokus, [get the code here][here].

 After waiting on the airplane and solving another soduko from the back of a Skymiles magazine, I thought it might be fun to build a sudoku solver.
 At first, I was planning on implementing essentially a brute force approach, where I would try a possible combination for a cell, and then with that possible cell filled, try to fill out the cell from there.
 I figured this would be considered brute force.

 As it turns out, that approach is a little bit more sophisticated then just basic brute force, and is actually commonly called [backtracking][backtrack].
 You can read more about it [below](#theory).
 The algorithm makes pretty intuitive sense.
 You find the possible options for a given cell, and then recurse on the given sudoku from there.
 When you find one that is fully filled and satisfied, you just short out, and keep returning true and then you've got yourself the golden sudoku.
 The solution!
-If you're just interested in grabbing the actual program, [you can find it here][code].
+Once again, if you're just interested in grabbing the actual program, [you can find it here][code].

 The actual textbook definition of brute-force means to iterate over the entire search space, and check whether that solution is valid.
 So you can imagine that this would be **literally** generating all possible values for all open cells.
 This is also going to be discussed further [below](#runtime).